These Reindeer Snack Cakes are an easy and fun treat for any and all holiday parties. Kids of all ages will love them.

 Reindeer inspired treats have been following me everywhere I go…on pinterest, magazines, and TV.
 I took it as a sign that I needed to jump on board and create my own fun version.
 Now really there isn’t anything different about mine than anything I have seen.
 Googly eyes…check.
 Red nose…check.
 Pretzel antlers…check.
 Yup, it’s kind of the same thing everywhere you look.

-My little twist was to use prepackaged snack cakes for the head.
-I wanted something that was already dipped in chocolate, so I didn’t have to.
+My little twist was to use pre-packaged snack cakes for the head.
+I wanted something that was already dipped in chocolate, so I didn’t have to do it.
 This is an easy treat people.
 So easy the kids could probably do it with their eyes closed.
 Only I don’t recommend that if they are anything like my boys.
 They were using the toothpicks as weapons instead of dipping.
 They also were giving the reindeer a lot more eyes than two.
 Boys!!!

 My first thought in making these reindeer was to use Reese’s peanut butter cups.
 The face worked just fine.
 They were looking so cute, but then we started to add the antlers and they fell apart.
 So back to the drawing board…well, actually back to the store the next day.